Quantum software and algorithms research

 code-sharing platforms.
 We also prioritize the use of open-source

-libraries in our work, and contribute back to them when
+libraries and contribute back to them when we can.

 - We conduct our work with integrity.
 Never falsify,